-Comprehensive income consists of net income and other comprehensive income (loss), net of applicable income taxes.
-Other comprehensive income (loss) includes unrealized appreciation (depreciation) on available-for-sale securities.
+Comprehensive income consists of net income and other comprehensive income, net of applicable income taxes.
+Other comprehensive income includes unrealized appreciation on available-for-sale securities, a reclassification adjustment from realized losses, and the related tax impact.

 Revenue Recognition

 Annual trust fees represent fees earned in conjunction with providing annual fiduciary services such as trust administration, investment management, or asset custody.
 Transaction fees represent non-recurring fees for the execution of specific transactions related to trust administration, investment management or asset custody.
 Distribution fees represent fees for distribution of principal or income to beneficiaries.